hunterdyar/SOInputSystem/README.md

 The short version is to start the Rebind coroutine, which will listen for the next key press.
 See the example script.

 ## Issues
+- No proper joystick support yet.
-- Player prefs saving not completed yet.
+- Axis support is not complete.
 - Multiple Keys for a single binding is not done yet (ie: arrows and WASD).